codingblocks/qit.cloud/test-plan.md

 Both of these test suites should run in **online** and **offline** mode; there are some obvious things that will fail, and should have a graceful **fallback** (such as downloading a new pod cast while offline).

-A checkbox has been added to indicate if a test in in place [x], in the process of being written [?], or needs to be added [ ].
+A check box has been added to indicate if a test in in place [x], in the process of being written [?], or needs to be added [ ].
 Keeping this up-to-date will ensure that duplicate tests in the same level are not created.

 This will also allow us to have a better grasp on what the [Code Coverage](https://github.com/codingblocks/qit.cloud/issues/110) **badge** actually means for the vital areas.

-After speaking with others int he project, this section may undergo a major revision, once all test areas are identified, and the overall goals for each area updated.
+After speaking with others in the project, this section may undergo a major revision, once all test areas are identified, and the overall goals for each area updated.

 ###Unit tests:###